Back to Blog

 1. Subtitles Create Searchable Text

-YouTube's algorithm can parse subtitle files to understand your video's content.
-While YouTube auto-generates captions, their accuracy varies — especially for technical terms, brand names, and non-English content.
-Uploading accurate subtitles gives YouTube better data about what your video covers.
+YouTube's algorithm parses subtitle files to understand video content.
+Auto-generated captions work, but their accuracy varies — especially for technical terms, brand names, and non-English content.
+Uploading accurate subtitles gives YouTube better data about what the video actually covers.

 2. Watch Time Increases

-Multiple studies have shown that videos with captions get longer average watch times.
-Viewers are more likely to keep watching when they can read along, especially in noisy environments or when watching with sound off (which is increasingly common on mobile).
+Videos with captions get longer average watch times.
+Viewers are more likely to keep watching when they can read along, especially in noisy environments or watching muted (increasingly common on mobile).

 3. International Reach

-Adding subtitles in multiple languages opens your content to non-English audiences without requiring you to create separate videos.
-A single English video with Spanish, Japanese, and Korean subtitles can reach billions of additional potential viewers.
+Adding subtitles in multiple languages opens content to non-English audiences without creating separate videos.
+A single English video with Spanish, Japanese, and Korean subtitles reaches billions of additional potential viewers, and each language track indexes separately.

 How to Add Subtitles to YouTube Videos

-3. Add language → Type subtitles manually or upload an SRT file
+3. Add language → Type manually or upload SRT

 4. Publish

-Pros: Free, built into YouTube.
-Cons: Time-consuming, no automatic timing, no burn-in.
+Pros: Free, built-in.
+Cons: Time-consuming, no automatic timing for manual entry, no burn-in.

-1. Upload your video to an AI transcription tool
+1. Upload video to an AI transcription tool

 2. Review and edit the auto-generated transcript